Camera lucida

 A camera lucida is an optical device used as a drawing aid by artists and microscopists.

-The camera lucida projects an optical superimposition of the subject being viewed, onto the surface upon which the artist is drawing.
-The artist sees both scene and drawing surface simultaneously, as in a photographic double exposure.
+By looking through the prism in its standard, a user sees an optical superimposition of the subject positioned in front of the device over the surface below.
 This allows the artist to duplicate key points of the scene on the drawing surface, thus aiding in the accurate rendering of perspective.

 History

 The camera lucida was patented in 1806 by the English chemist William Hyde Wollaston.